 No symbols found

-Ifperf shows hex addresses instead of function names, it means the debug symbols are not installed.
+Ifperf shows hex addresses instead of function names, the debug symbols are not installed.

-To fix this, you need to install the debug symbols for Python.
+To fix this, install the debug symbols for Python.

 --call-graph dwarf option for better stack traces.